thiagomayllart/ICU/README.md

 The install script offers an option to install the modules from requirements.txt.
 This requires pip to be installed.
 If, for some reason, some modules are still missing.
 Then install these modules.
 The most important one is MySQLdb. [here]("https://stackoverflow.com/questions/25865270/how-to-install-python-mysqldb-module-using-pip") you can read how to install MySQLdb.

 # Extra
-To get ICU up and running, requires some simple skills.
+To get NightVision up and running, requires some simple skills.
 If you need serious help, you can contact me via twitter.

 # Credits
 Credits to: